- Advanced risk management tools

 - Trading Academy

-Plus500 is an online CFD broker that presently offers a wide range of Contracts for Difference or CFDs for its clients on over 2,000 underlying assets such as Forex, Options, Commodities, Cryptocurrencies.
+Plus500 is an online multi-asset broker that presently offers a wide range of Contracts for Difference or CFDs for its clients on over 2,800 underlying assets such as Forex, Options, Commodities, Cryptocurrencies(Availability subject to regulation).
 It is operated in Europe by Plus500CY Ltd., which has its base offices situated in Limassol, Cyprus and is regulated by the Cyprus Securities and Exchange Commission or CySEC under license number 250/14.